crystal-lang/crystal-book/guides/continuous_integration.md

 ## The example application

-We are going to use Conway’s Game of Life as the example application.
+We are going to use Conway's Game of Life as the example application.
 More precisely, we are going to use only the first iterations in [Conway's Game of Life Kata](http://codingdojo.org/kata/GameOfLife/) solution using [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html).

-Here’s the implementation:
+Here's the implementation:

 ```crystal
 # game_of_life.cr